zahidb0nd/Edureka-project/README.md

 }

 GET /api/applications/:jobId
+Detail

+Value

+Description

-Description: Retrieves all applications for a specific job.
+Retrieves all applications for a specific job.

+Access

-Access: Private (Requires employer role)
+Private (Requires employer role)

+Headers

-Headers: x-auth-token: <your_employer_token>
+x-auth-token: <your_employer_token>

 Success Response: Returns an array of application objects for the specified job.